dotnet/docs/docs/core/preview3/tools/dotnet-msbuild.md

 ## Description
 The `dotnet msbuild` command allows access to a fully functional MSBuild

-The command has the exact same capabilities as existing MSBuild command line client.
+The command has the exact same capabilities as existing MSBuild command-line client.
 The options are all the same.
-You can use the [existing documentation](https://msdn.microsoft.com/en-us/library/ms164311.aspx) to get familiar with the command reference.
+You can use the [MSBuild Command-Line Reference](https://docs.microsoft.com/visualstudio/msbuild/msbuild-command-line-reference) to get familiar with the options.

 ## Examples